Nusaiba3013/Nusaiba3013/README.md

 - 👋 Hi, I’m @Nusaiba3013
 - 👀 I’m interested in ...
 Human anatomy
 - 🌱 I’m currently learning ...
 Bioinformatics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...cell biology
 - 📫 How to reach me ...

 <!---